dutchmims/Love-Food/README.md

 ### All text was created by myself.

-# Future Features

-1. You ran out of time
-2. You weren’t sure if it was viable
-3. Weren’t comfortable implementing

 # Summary

 As you can see the README is a crucial part of your projects and writing a well-documented README is a skill.
 By the time you graduate you will be comfortable with markdown and writing good software documentation.